Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/views/handlebars.md

 # Handlebars templating

-Handlebars support is done directly in npm-plugins modules, by registering an extendable base view 'handlebars' which implements the render method and automatic registration of .hbs files.
+Handlebars support is done directly in npm-modules-engine modules, by registering an extendable base view 'handlebars' which implements the render method and automatic registration of .hbs files.

 ## Adding views